 Purple Pillows Cost and Sizes Compared

 We stacked up the Purple mattress brand pillows so you could see the sizes and prices side by side (sizes and prices are current as of this blog post, prices may change).
 Your best bet is to buy a Purple mattress (read our Purple hybrid review) in a bundle.
-Purple calls them gifts but you save by buying Purple bundles – so purchase the the pillows, sheets and mattress together rather than separately.
+Purple calls them gifts, but you save by buying Purple bundles – so purchase the pillows, sheets, and mattress together rather than separately.

 Have you purchased a Purple brand pillow?
 What did you think?
 Let us know in the comments.